tiran/defusedxml/README.txt

 quadratic blowup entity expansion
 ---------------------------------

-A quadratic blowup attack it similar to a `Billion Laughs`_ attack.
-It abuses entity expansion, too.
+A quadratic blowup attack is similar to a `Billion Laughs`_ attack; it abuses entity expansion, too.
 Instead of nested entities it repeats one large entity with a couple of ten thousand chars over and over again.
-The attack isn't as efficient as the exponential case but it avoids to trigger countermeasures of parsers against heavily nested entities.
-Some parsers limit the depths and breadths of a single entity but not the total amount of expanded text throughout an entire XML document.
+The attack isn't as efficient as the exponential case but it avoids triggering countermeasures of parsers against heavily nested entities.
+Some parsers limit the depth and breadth of a single entity but not the total amount of expanded text throughout an entire XML document.

-A medium sized XML document with a couple of hundred kilobytes can require a couple of hundred MB to several GB of memory.
-When the attack is combined with some levels of nested expansion an attacker is able to achieve a higher ratio.
+A medium-sized XML document with a couple of hundred kilobytes can require a couple of hundred MB to several GB of memory.
+When the attack is combined with some level of nested expansion an attacker is able to achieve a higher ratio of success.

 ::